 Other car insurance coverage for pickup trucks

-You are required in nearly every state to carry at least a minimum amount of liability insurance on your pickup truck.
-This type of insurance pays for the damages you cause to other parties if you’re at fault in an accident, but it does not pay to repair your truck if you were at fault.
+You are required in nearly every state to carry at least a minimum amount of insurance on your pickup truck.
+This includes liability coverage, which pays for the damage you cause to other parties if you’re at fault in an accident, but it does not pay for physical damage to your own vehicle.

-As such, full coverage car insurance may be a better option for newer or higher value trucks, and you may be required by your lender or financial institution to carry a full coverage car insurance policy if you have a car loan or are leasing your truck.
-Pickup truck drivers may also have the option add additional coverage types to their insurance policy, including:
+Full coverage car insurance may be a better option for newer or higher-value trucks, and you may be required by your lender or financial institution to carry a full coverage car insurance policy if you have a car loan or are leasing your truck.
+Full coverage usually includes comprehensive and collision coverage, which pay for physical damage to your own vehicle in case of an accident or other source of damage, like vandalism.

 - $100,000 bodily injury liability per person